Magentrix/Rest-Utility/README.md

 Rest-Utility
 ============

-## C# Wrapper for Accessing a Magentrix Portal
+## C# Wrapper for Accessing the Magentrix Platform

-This C# wrapper is used for accessing a Magentrix Portal from an external source.
+This C# wrapper is used for accessing Magentrix platform APIs.
 With it you can query, insert, update, and delete objects from the portal.

-The RESTUtility class contains everything you need to access the Magentrix Portal.
+The RESTUtility class contains everything you need to access the Magentrix platform.

-The sample.cs (along with the User.cs) is an example that shows you to successfully connect with the Magentrix Portal.
+The sample.cs (along with the User.cs) is an example that shows you to successfully connect with the Magentrix platform.

 ## Overview